Jennifer has been a practicing Witch and Priestess of the Goddess for over 20 years.

 In the Northern Hemisphere, His power cycle tends to be when the green growth of the world is at its zenith, from the spring equinox to the summer solstice, peaking at Beltaine or May Day.
 Because he returns each spring with new growth, He is associated with renewal, resurrection, and rebirth.

 Though He is most often depicted with oak leaves and acorns, He is at times shown with holly leaves and berries.
-Because of this, He is associated with both the Oak King and the Holly King and seen as seasonal versions of the two Kings by many.
+Because of this, He is associated with both the Oak King and the Holly King and is seen as seasonal versions of the two Kings by many.
 Others may view the three as separate entities.

 Other deities and folk names he is associated with include: Dionysus (Greek), Pan (Greek), Bacchus (Roman), Faunus (Roman), Osiris (Egyptian), Tammuz/Dumuzi (Babylonian/Sumerian), Tlaloc (Mexican), Kirtimukha (Hindu), Amogha-siddhi (Tibetan) Green George (Celtic), Green Jack (Celtic), Jack O' the Green (Celtic), and The Garland King (Celtic).

 Greenman Face on European Churches

-The Greenman face used to adorn churches throughout Europe and can still be found on many of the older churches that remain today.
+The Greenman face used to adorn churches throughout Europe and can still be found in many of the older churches that remain today.

 There was a time in Europe when Paganism and Christianity thrived side by side.
 During this time, it was common to adorn churches with the face of the Greenman.
 In the beginning, this was done to encourage Pagans to enter and join the Christian church by including their deity among the decor.

-Over time however, as Pagan and Christian relations began to deteriorate, and attendance to the Christian church became more and more mandatory, the use and meaning of the Greenman face on churches also began to degenerate.
+Over time, however, as Pagan and Christian relations began to deteriorate, and attendance to the Christian church became more and more mandatory, the use and meaning of the Greenman's face on churches also began to degenerate.
 In many cases, it began being used to denote segregation.

-Not unlike the later segregation of African Americans in the US, particularly in the South, some churches started to require Pagans to use a separate entrance to churches.
+Not unlike the later segregation of African Americans in the US, particularly in the South, some churches started to require Pagans to use separate entrances to churches.
 Often this would be a side or hidden entrance of the church that was identified by the Greenman face above its door.
 It was during this time that the Greenman face also began to also take on demonic connotations.